minmus-9/sisoap/README.md

 uses `.push()`, `.pop()`, `car()`, `cdr()`, and so on to enhance clarity and let you focus on *what* is going on instead of *how* it's happening.
-The `unary()` and `binary()` helper functions are optimized because they're used so much.
+The `unary()` and `binary()` helper functions are optimized a bit because they're used so much.

 As a final note, passing circular data structures into the core will definitely cause infinite loops.
 Fixing this would have a grave performance impact and so it hasn't been implemented.
+The Python GC is the LISP GC and any LISP circular references will eventually get cleaned up.

 ## License